flatcar-archive/flatcar-docs/docs/setup/systemd/udev-rules.md

 ---
 title: Using systemd and udev rules
-description: How to run untis when specific udev events trigger.
+description: How to run units when specific udev events trigger.
 weight: 35
 aliases:
     - ../../os/using-systemd-and-udev-rules